Call us now:

 In addition to the Ordinary General Meeting of Shareholders, a Thai company may hold an Extraordinary General Meeting of Shareholders.
 The purpose of this general meeting is to change the company’s structure by Thai law.

-1. When you want to form a limited company in Thailand, does it have to be registered by a Thai partner?
+1. When you want to register a limited company in Thailand, does it have to be registered by a Thai partner?

 While a Thai partner is not strictly mandated for incorporation of a limited liability company, omitting local involvement brings regulatory limitations.
 Certain industries and professions requiring licensing may be barred without Thai participation controlling over half of shares.
 Alternately, procuring a foreign business license allows unfettered management but includes application hurdles.
 Much commercial activity can transpire under the banner of a joint venture where the Thai colleague maintains a slender majority.

-2. What are the company obligations after registration?
+2. What are the company obligations after the company registration in Thailand?

 Thai companies have relevant business and accounting obligations that must be carefully followed: